-- A report on the activities of the Parish
+- A report on the fabric of the church

 - The financial statements of the PCC for the year ending on the 31/12 before the meeting

-- These financial statements are to be independently examined/audited, approved and signed by the Chairman, and are to be displayed on a Notice board inside/outside of buildings licensed for worship in the parish for a period of at least 7 days before the Meeting
+- These financial statements are to be independently examined/audited, approved and signed by the Chairman, are to be published, electronically or otherwise, for at least 7 days before the Meeting

 - The financial statements are to be sent to the Diocesan Board of Finance within 28 days of the conclusion of the Meeting

-- PCC Laity representatives, Sidesmen, and independent examiners/auditors are to be elected (sidespeople are now appointed by the PCC, not the APCM)
+- PCC Laity representatives and independent examiners/auditors are to be elected (sidespeople are now appointed by the PCC, not the APCM)

 - Any person entitled to attend the Meeting may ask questions and bring about discussions in the Meeting